mashimori/medora/README.md

+## 🚧 WORK IN PROGRESS 🚧

+> [!CAUTION]
+> **This project is still being built and isn't finished yet.**
+>
+> What's here might be incomplete, change without notice, or not quite right.
+Think of it as a work in progress.

+---

 # MEDORA

 **MEDORA** (Mega Easy Deployment On Fedora) is my personal project for automated application installation and configuration on Fedora Linux to make life radically easier.